Skip to main content

 FileWave Server Privacy

 Description FileWave stores many different types of logs.
 Many of these logs are designed to roll over, either to new files or by removing older entries.
-In the majority case, FileWave logs do not store data with GDPR concern, however it is possible that fi...
+In most cases, FileWave logs do not store GDPR-sensitive data, but some environments or scripts can writ...

 FileWave